|7||Salford Red Devils||30||14||16||0||680||728||-48||28|

 The Super 8s fixtures are produced using a merit formula which rewards teams for the consistency and excellence of their results in the regular season.
 The higher a team finishes after 23 rounds, the more favourable their fixtures in the Super 8s are.
 For example, the team that finishes 1st will have home games against the teams finishing 2nd and 3rd, and be away to the teams that finished in 7th and 8th.

 As with the regular season, the scheduling of fixtures will be determined by a range of factors, including the fairest balance of alternate home and away games for all clubs, stadium availability and broadcast preferences.

-In the League 1 Super 8s, the top two clubs will enter the League 1 Promotion Final with the winner promoted to the Kingstone Press Championship, then 3rd v 4th and loser of Promotion Final v 5th will play-off with the winners entering the League 1 play-off Final.
-The winners of which will be promoted to the Kingstone Press Championship.
+In the Kingstone Press League 1 Super 8s, 1st will be promoted to the Kingstone Press Championship, then 3rd v 4th and 2nd v 5th will play-off with the winners entering the Kingstone Press League 1 play-off Final.
+The winners of which will be promoted to the Championship.

 In the Kingstone Press League 1 Shield the top two clubs will contest the Kingstone Press League 1 Shield Final.